Learning a new accent is a great way to improve your resume and enhance your accent skills. It can make you more castable and eligible for more roles.

 Accents and Dialects for Stage and Screen by Paul Meier

-A quick search will also help you to find books and audiobooks entirely focused on specific accents.
+A quick search will also help you to find books and audiobooks entirely focused on specific accents, such as a General American accent or Southern Standard English accent.

 Purchase An Online Course